 The Cinnamon Club, 30-32 Great Smith Street, SW1

 This mini-chain is a glittering homage to the diminishing ‘Irani cafés’ (set up by Iranian immigrants) of Bombay.
 Few Indian restaurants in London offer a separate breakfast menu with such an extensive choice, so treat yourself to their famous bacon, egg or sausage naan roll featuring freshly baked naan, cream cheese and chilli tomato jam; or the classic ‘bun maska’ in which a toasted bun is stuffed with a slice of butter and dipped into masala chai.
 Spicy Bombay omelette is not to be missed; and other eggy delights include fried eggs on chilli-cheese toast, Parsi-style spicy scrambled eggs, and chicken mince and chicken liver topped with fried eggs.
 To drink, there’s breakfast lassi, breakfast cocktail and a range of teas, including the hugely popular chocolate chai.

-Dishoom, locations in Shoreditch, King's Cross, Carnaby and Covent Garden
+Dishoom, locations in Shoreditch, Kensington, King's Cross, Carnaby and Covent Garden

 Famous South Indian ‘tiffin’ snacks such as dosa (rice and lentil pancakes) and idli (steamed rice cakes) are meant to be eaten for breakfast.
 In India, you would grab them from a local teashop on your way to work, or congregate in a tiny café and eat hurriedly, standing up.
 Although there are several South Indian restaurant chains in London, few are open for breakfast.
 This bright, no-frills vegetarian chain with several branches in Greater London, is an exception: it’s open for breakfast, and serves dozens of tiffin classics.
 Expect plenty of variation on the rice, lentil and semolina theme, and steamed or fried dishes with soft and crunchy textures.